- Cases We’re Monitoring See all

 The lawsuit alleges that the shooting was a premeditated attempt by mine security personnel to eliminate resistance to the mine – Tahoe’s lone asset and one that the company has publicly claimed could someday equal the output of the world’s largest silver mine.
 Despite strong opposition in several Guatemalan communities over concerns about possible environmental impacts and the lack of meaningful consultation with local residents, Tahoe has continued the development of the mine and began commercial silver production in January 2014.
 In early April 2013, as a form of protest, residents of San Rafael began peaceful stand-ins on a public road running past the mine.
 The injured men claim that on April 27, 2013, Tahoe security personnel in riot gear emerged from the mine site and opened fire.
 Even as the men fled, the shooters pursued them down the public road and continued firing.

 The case further alleges that Tahoe’s Guatemala Security Manager, Alberto Rotondo, a Peruvian-Italian man who was brought to Guatemala for the Escobal project, ordered the shooting.
 On April 30, three days after the shooting, Rotondo was arrested at Guatemala City’s airport as he was apparently trying to flee.
 He has been criminally charged in Guatemala with obstruction of justice, causing serious and minor injuries, and mistreatment of a minor.
 However, his case has now been suspended because he escaped house arrest in Guatemala and fled to Peru.
-Six of the seven shooting victims were civil parties in the Rotondo prosecution in Guatemala.
+Some of the shooting victims were civil parties in the Rotondo prosecution in Guatemala.
 Another member of the security team was also arrested and charged with concealment.